mothur/mothur.github.io/_wiki/make.sra.md

 rfastq you must provide an oligos file or mothur will assume your rfastq file is an oligos file.

-Here\'s an example of the 2 column form with sff files:
+Here's an example of the 2 column form with sff files:

     G3BMWHG01.sff   G3BMWHG01.oligos
     GHL4YHV01.sff     GHL4YHV01.oligos